-As a marketeer looking in to the world of gig promotion, my start point would always be to understand the venue, and the types of people it is looking to attract.
+As a marketeer looking into the world of gig promotion, my starting point would always be to understand the venue, and the types of people it is looking to attract.
 I’d identify the musical personality of the venue.
-Bringing grungy punk rock to a high class wine bar would obviously be wrong.
+Bringing grungy punk rock to a high-class wine bar would obviously be wrong.
 Having a clear style template and music policy to support the needs of the venue is essential.

 In marketing, successful brands are relentlessly consistent in their approach and style, just think of Apple.
 You always know what you are going to get.
 This consistency has helped them grow a loyal customer base of people who trust Apple, and believe their products will satisfy their needs.
 This is the reason why people queue round the block to buy new products they have barely even seen.

-“At the grassroots level, an unknown name is never going to be a draw.”
+“At the grassroots level, an unknown name is never going to be a live draw.”